Faculty and Student Research

-Scott Decker, Ph.D., Ball State University, Assistant Professor
+Scott Decker, Ph.D., Ball State University, Associate Professor

 Neuropsychology, neuropsychology of reading and reading assessment, diagnostic decision-making, and evolutionary psychology.
 Dr. Decker has worked on numerous test projects including the Woodcock-Johnson Third Edition Tests of Cognitive Abilities and Tests of Achievement, the WJ III Diagnostic Supplement, Dean-Woodcock Neuropsychological Assessment System, and Stanford-Binet Fifth Edition.

-Kimberly J. Hills, Ph.D., University of South Carolina, Clinical Assistant Professor
+Kimberly J. Hills, Ph.D., University of South Carolina, Clinical Associate Professor

 Prevention and intervention for at-risk youth, the middle to high school transition, adolescent well-being, teacher well-being, positive psychology, and longitudinal investigations of the interrelationships of adolescent well-being, stressful life events, psychopathological symptomatology; and life outcomes.